-Mandatory Redemption

-The Series 2015B Bonds are subject to mandatory redemption prior to maturity at a redemption price equal to the principal amount to be redeemed plus accrued interest thereon to the date of redemption, at any time, in whole or in part by lot, to the extent necessary in accordance with written instructions from Bond Counsel to effect compliance with the requirements of the Code.
+Mandatory Redemption.
+The Series 2015A Bonds are subject to mandatory redemption prior to maturity at a redemption price equal to the principal amount to be redeemed plus accrued interest thereon to the date of redemption, at any time, in whole or in part by lot, to the extent necessary in accordance with written instructions from Bond Counsel to effect compliance with the requirements of the Internal Revenue Code of 1986, as amended (the "Code").